-Watch this video from our partner RepresentUs to better understand the problem.
+Watch this video about the two-party doom loop to better understand the problem.

 Elected officials have been discouraged from working across the aisle to find solutions to the problems we care about because they fear their own parties’ political extremes.
 Why?